jean-zay-users/jean-zay-doc/tips-and-tricks.md

 figuring out whether you are close to the limit) you can send an email to [assist@idris.fr](mailto:assist@idris.fr) and ask for an increase.
-Try something between 5x-10x with some small justification and that should go through easily (if not open an issue to fix this doc!).
+Try something between 5x-10x with some small justification and that should go through easily (if not open an issue to improve this doc!).